CTSRD-CHERI/bluecheck/README.md

 BlueCheck
 =========

-(Inpsired by the QuickCheck tool for testing Haskell programs.)
+(Inspired by the QuickCheck tool for testing Haskell programs.)

 BlueCheck is a *generic* test-bench written in the Bluespec HDL.
 It is generic in the sense that it can be used to test *any* design.